s2lsoftener/PuyoGuides/docs/README.md

 ---
 home: true
-actionText: See Counter App
+actionText: Get Started
-# actionLink: /counter/counter-app
+actionLink: /tutorial/
 features:
 - title: Interactive Chainsims
   details: View editable, fancy chainsims right on the same page.
 - title: Build-order Slideshows
   details: Understand how chains are made, step-by-step.
 - title: Improved Accessibility(?)
-  details:
+  details: This is a WIP, but if you have trouble telling the colors apart, you can edit the hues of the Puyos below.
-footer: Developed using VuePress by William Imoh
+footer: Thank you to everyone supporting the Puyo Nexus Patreon.
 ---
 <AssetLoader />
 This site makes heavy use of WebGL to render the chainsims and other content.
 If your browser doesn't have it enabled, or if it's not very fast, then you're going to have a... bad time.